Khmer Rouge Tribunal: Organs of the ECCC

-The Victims Support Section (VSS) serves as the liaison between the ECCC and the victims or their representatives.
-Through the VSS, victims have the ability to seek support and assistance by participating in the ECCC's proceedings as Complainants or Civil Parties.
-The VSS is responsible for informing victims of their rights in the proceedings, and connecting them with legal representatives if they desire it.
-As such, victims are formally recognized as parties of the proceedings and eligible for either collective or individual reparations for damages caused during the regime.
-The VSS also ensures the safety and protection of its participants.
-This support and protection can be either physical protection for providing key testimony, or emotion support in the form of psychiatric help and assistance.
+The Victims Support Section (VSS) served as the liaison between the ECCC and the victims or their representatives.
+Through the VSS, victims had the ability to seek support and assistance by participating in the ECCC's proceedings as Complainants or Civil Parties.
+The VSS was responsible for informing victims of their rights in the proceedings, and connecting them with legal representatives if they desire it.
+Thus, victims were formally recognized as parties of the proceedings and eligible for either collective or individual reparations for damages caused during the regime.
+The VSS also ensured the safety and protection of its participants.
+This support and protection could be either physical protection for providing key testimony, or emotion support in the form of psychiatric help and assistance.
 In early 2012, Germany donated 1.2 million euros to the VSS.
 This marks Germany's fourth donation to the VSS since its official recognition as an organ of the ECCC.
-The financial assistance will go primarily towards legal representation for the victims, effective legal participation, and information dissemination.
-Germany has donated in total 1.9 million euro to the VSS.
+The financial assistance went primarily towards legal representation for the victims, effective legal participation, and information dissemination.
+Germany donated in total 1.9 million euro to the VSS.